mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 # Proof of Concept Implementation

-A [proof-of-concept implementation](https://github.com/mortendahl/privateml/tree/master/image-analysis/) is available for experimentation and reproducibility.
+A [proof-of-concept implementation](https://github.com/mortendahl/privateml/tree/master/image-analysis/) without networking is available for experimentation and reproducibility.
 Still a work in progress, the code currently supports training a new classifier from encrypted features, but not feature extraction on encrypted images.
 In other words, it assumes that the input providers themselves run their images through the feature extraction layers and send the results in encrypted form to the servers; as such, the weights for that part of the model are currently not kept private.
 A future version will address this and allow training and predictions directly from images by enabling the feature layers to also run on encrypted data.

 ```python
 from pond.nn import Sequential, Dense, Sigmoid, Dropout, Reveal, Softmax, CrossEntropy